to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 Another "absolute," is that absolutely no one at the CPUC is allowed to answer the question of whether or not AT&T lied to the CPUC.
 If you don't believe me, keep reading...

-In April, 2012, the Executive Director of the CPUC told me that nobody at the CPUC (under the leadership of CPUC President, Michael Peevey), has the authority to determine whether or not AT&T lied in the Formal Complaint Process.
+I first spoke to Executive Director, Paul Clanon on August 22, 2011.
+After over eight months of stonewalling me, on April 27, 2012, Mr. Clanon told me that nobody at the CPUC (under the leadership of CPUC President, Michael Peevey), has the authority to determine whether or not AT&T lied in the Formal Complaint Process.

 For other excerpts and the full conversations, which include the MP3 recordings, see this link: Clanon Conversations August 2011, April 2012

 The recordings are legal.
-In November 2012, the U.S. Supreme Court declined to review a decision by the 7th U.S. Circuit Court of Appeals blocking the enforcement of an Illinois eavesdropping law.
+In November 2012, the U.S. Supreme Court declined to review a decision by the 7th U.S. Circuit Court of Appeals about recording government employees.

 In 2009, an FBI Agent told me, "Attorney's Lie, Judges are corrupt.
 Let it go."
 The FBI agent probably didn't realize that the AT&T Attorney Answered the Formal Complaint,"Under Penalty of Perjury."